kanow/operations/Documentation/ForBeginners/TheTypoScript/Index.rst

          .. container:: card-body

-            This is the uid of the single view page of resources.
+            This is the uid of the single view page for resources.

             .. image:: /Images/Backend/resource-singleviewpage.png
-               :alt: Single view page in page tree of resources
+               :alt: Single view page in page tree for resources